Smokey Mountain Ramblers (1968-1975)

 decided the band

-of a traditional showband lineup.
+which was closer that of a traditional showband.
 In the October 19th, 1968 issue of

 Spotlight, a small article announced Pat Ely was joining the

-Swing 7.
+promotions for the Swing 7 (this continued with the early Smokeys).
 In fact, Pat, Tommy Higgins (keyboards) and Bernie Fallon

-(drums) had all been with the Savoy Swing Seven, who had recently
+(drums) had all been with the Savoy Swing 7, who had recently

 dropped the Savoy off the name and had become simply the Swing Seven